Online jobs for artists are tricky to find.

 Artists are a special breed of people—they bring beauty, enlightenment, awareness, and just overall good vibes to the world.
 When their creativity, artistry, or spirit burns out, their art suffers in the end.

 So what kind of online jobs for artists are there?

 Types of Online Jobs for Artists

-The cool thing about artistic jobs is that you can do as much or as little freelance art jobs you want.
+The cool thing about artistic jobs is that you can do as many or as few freelance art jobs as you want.